corey-mitchell/review-feedback/README.md

 * The Employees may not want to keep seeing reviews that they have submitted feedback on.
 So, if time allows, then I would like to delete the reviews from the employee's view once they have submitted feedback.

+* Since we are assigning reviewers and not letting every employee view every other employee's reviews, I take it there needs to be at least a little bit of privacy.
+So the employees will have to submit their IDs in order to view their reviews.
+This should provide a simple form of security for the employees.

 ## Demo
 You may view the application as is on heroku by clicking [here](https://employee-reviewer-plus.herokuapp.com/).